ibm-cloud-docs/cis/terraform.md

 # Setting up Terraform for {{site.data.keyword.cis_short_notm}}
 {: #terraform-setup-cis}

-Terraform on {{site.data.keyword.cloud}} enables predictable and consistent provisioning of {{site.data.keyword.cloud_notm}} services so that you can rapidly build complex, multi-tier cloud environments following Infrastructure as Code (IaC) principles.
-Similar to using the {{site.data.keyword.cloud_notm}} CLI or API and SDKs, you can automate the provisioning, update, and deletion of your {{site.data.keyword.cis_full_notm}} instances by using HashiCorp Configuration Language (HCL).
+Terraform on {{site.data.keyword.cloud}} enables predictable and consistent creation of {{site.data.keyword.cloud_notm}} services so that you can rapidly build complex, multi-tier cloud environments following Infrastructure as Code (IaC) principles.
+Similar to using the {{site.data.keyword.cloud_notm}} CLI or API and SDKs, you can automate the creation, update, and deletion of your {{site.data.keyword.cis_full_notm}} instances by using HashiCorp Configuration Language (HCL).
 {: shortdesc}

 Looking for a managed Terraform on {{site.data.keyword.cloud}} solution?
 Try out [{{site.data.keyword.bplong}}](/docs/schematics?topic=schematics-getting-started).
 With {{site.data.keyword.bpshort}}, you can use the Terraform scripting language that you are familiar with, but you don't have to worry about setting up and maintaining the Terraform command line and the {{site.data.keyword.cloud}} Provider plug-in. {{site.data.keyword.bpshort}} also provides pre-defined Terraform templates that you can easily install from the {{site.data.keyword.cloud}} catalog.